damien-dupre/dcu-r-tutorials/slides/slide_04_02.md

 # Interaction effect hypothesis

-An interaction effect is the prediction of the relation between one continuous Dependent Variable ("variable being explained") and two or more Independent Variables ("variables doing the explaining") that can be either categorical or continuous.
+An interaction effect is the prediction of the relationship between one continuous Dependent Variable ("variable being explained") and two or more Independent Variables ("variables doing the explaining") that can be either categorical or continuous.

-The general formulation of an interaction effect hypothesis with 2 Independent Variables is: **"The effect of the Independent Variable 1 on the Dependent Variable changes according to the values of the Independent Variable 2"**.
+The general formulation of an interaction effect hypothesis with 2 Independent Variables is: **"The effect of Independent Variable 1 on the Dependent Variable changes according to the values of Independent Variable 2"**.

 ---